talonchandler/talonchandler.github.io/index.md

 <span class="bold">News</span>

+2018-06-23: I'm presenting a talk titled "Spatio-angular restoration of \\
+      fluorescence microscopy data" at the Optics Society of America Imaging and Applied Optics Conference in Orlando, FL this week.

+2018-06-17: I'm presenting a talk and poster titled "Spatio-angular restoration
+      of fluorescence microscopy data" at the Gordon Image Science Conference in Easton, MA this week.
+[More...]({{ site.url }}/posters/2018-gordon.pdf)

 2018-04-02: I'm presenting a poster titled "Single-fluorophore orientation determination with multiview polarized illumination microscope" at the IEEE International Symposium on Biomedical Imaging (ISBI) in Washington, DC this week.
 [More...]({{ site.url }}/posters/2018-isbi.pdf)

 2017-12-01: Our work on determining the orientation of single molecules with multi-view polarized light microscopes appeared in Optics Express.
 [More...](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-25-25-31309&origin=search)